 O’Rourke was also the lead sponsor of the Better Drive Act, which would prohibit the federal government from withholding funds for highway infrastructure if a state fails to revoke or suspend drivers’ licenses of people convicted of drug offenses.

-In his pursuit of cannabis reform, O’Rourke signed a bipartisan letter in 2014 urging President Barack Obama to deschedule marijuana.
+In his pursuit of cannabis reform, O’Rourke signed a bipartisan letter in 2014 urging President Barack Obama to unschedule marijuana.
 In a separate letter two years later, he and colleagues called on Obama to push for an end to the War on Drugs at a United Nations General Assembly Special Session.
 In 2016, he also circulated a petition imploring Congress to expand medical cannabis access to veterans.

 In September 2019, O’Rourke proposed ‘justice’ grants for people formerly incarcerated for nonviolent marijuana offenses.
 The proposed grants, part of O’Rourke’s plan to federally legalize marijuana, would be funded by a federal tax on the legal cannabis industry.

 Rather than leave it up to individual states to fix, O’Rourke believes in the need for federal legislation to truly end the War on Drugs.
-He regularly talks about the need to legalize marijuana in interviews, social media posts, and in road trip videos.
+He regularly talks about the need to legalize marijuana in interviews, social media posts, and road trip videos.